Differential Bundles in Commutative Algebra and Algebraic Geometry: Introduction

 These results are fascinating for several reasons.
 For one, they show how diverse differential bundles can be.
-In the canonical tangent category example of smooth manifolds, differential bundles are exactly smooth vector bundles, which includes the strict condition of local triviality.
-However, for these algebra or algebraic geometry examples of tangent categories, differential bundles still give categories of central importance (modules) but in which the objects have no sort of local triviality condition.
+In the canonical tangent category example of smooth manifolds, differential bundles are exactly smooth vector bundles, whose definition includes the strict condition of local triviality.
+However, in these ``algebraic'' tangent categories, differential bundles still give categories of central importance, categories of modules, but in which the objects have no sort of local triviality condition.
 Independently, these results are also interesting as they give a new \emph{characterization} of these categories.
-In particular, differential bundles provide a novel characterization of the opposite of the category of (quasicoherent sheaves of) modules over a commutative.
+In particular, differential bundles provide a novel characterization of the opposite of the category of (quasicoherent sheaves of) modules.
 To the best of the authors' knowledge, there is no known previous characterization of the opposite of the category of modules for an arbitrary commutative ring (though there are some results in special cases, like characterizations of the opposite category of Abelian groups).
 These results are thus interesting in and of themselves.

 Even more promising than the results themselves is what future results and ideas they can lead to.
 As described above, in any tangent category one can define and prove results about connections on such bundles; again, when applied to the tangent category of smooth manifolds, this recreates the usual notion.
 But now via tangent categories, we get a notion of connection on modules - what do these look like?
 What examples of them are there?
 Do they recreate existing notions of connections in algebraic geometry?
 We hope to explore these questions in future work (Section \ref{sec:future_work}), and continue to use these ideas to bridge the gap between differential geometry and algebraic geometry.